moveitraleigh/moveitraleigh-com/content/events/2nd-annual-benefit/_index.md

 We feel it is important to collaborate and share our talent with one another and our community to give back!

 ### Tickets
 Ticket prices range from $20.00 - $30.00.
-Students can purchase tickets for $15.00; students must have Student ID & pick up at will call.
+Students can purchase tickets for $15.00; student tickets will need to be purchased at the Box Office with student ID.

 **Please note:** A facility fee of $2.15 will be added to all tickets as well as sales tax.
 If you would like to forgo the additional Ticketmaster service charges, convenience fees, and processing fees, you may buy tickets directly at the Duke Energy Center Box Office.